Snackmonger/gameclock/README.rst

     50000

 Note: The calculation of total minutes assumes that the planet skips a leap year every 100 years, but not every 400 years.
-This is borrowed from the Gregorian calendar and is hard-coded into the calculation.
+This is borrowed from the Gregorian calendar and is hard-coded into the calculation (for now).
 Any custom calendar that uses leap years will observe this pattern.
 If you want to avoid using leap years entirely, simply set ``leap_year_frequency`` to ``0`` in the dictionary of calendar limits wrapped in the ``CalendarFormatting`` class, outlined below.